whitneyburton/portfolios/students/1701-front/spencer_hilvitz/20170301-spencer-hilvitz-m1.markdown

 I ran a Sprite Spike with Lita, which seemed to be informative for Mod-1 students.
 I also organized a meeting with people in the Front End program to discuss changes to Mod 1 to fix some of the complaints that we were having.

+### Self-Assessment

+## A: End-of-Module Assessment

+## B: Individual Work & Projects

+3: Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

+I feel that with each project increasing in difficulty, I have achieved grades of three's starting from the beginning and progressed toward 3.5's towards the end of the mod.
+I feel that I have increased my knowledge and understanding of JavaScript, CSS and HTML.
+While still having a lot of room for improvement, I feel that I have generally continued to do better on each project.

+## C: Group Work & Projects

+3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.

+Soft 3.5: I feel that I have gotten along well with every project partner that I have had.
+I also like to think that I have helped my partners understand new concepts, while not being too shy to ask for help in understanding things that they seem to have mastered.
+I have never had an argument or felt like there was frustration toward me or toward my communication through any of the projects.

+## D: Professional Development

+3: Student demonstrates satisfactory dedication, understanding, and growth of professional development through their deliverables from PD sessions.

+Soft 3.5: I have been active and involved in professional development courses.
+More importantly, I feel that I have actively used skills and concepts discussed in professional development, including pairing suggestions and updating information on all of my professional accounts.

+## E: Feedback & Community Participation

+3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.
+They participate in required activities and does at least one or two above and beyond supports of the community.

+I was excited and grateful to be able to lead a Sprite Spike with Leta toward the end of Mod 1.
+This gave me an opportunity to better teach myself a topic that had not been entirely taught in class and to ensure that I understood it enough to demonstrate to the class.
+I also did some organization of our Mod to discuss any frustrations that we were having in order to find some actionable steps towards the betterment of our experience.

 ------------------

 ## Final Review